Eddie Howe makes honest Anfield claim after Newcastle United's loss against Liverpool

-Eddie Howe makes honest Anfield claim and triple penalty admission after Newcastle's loss to Liverpool
+Eddie Howe makes triple penalty admission amid Anfield claim after Newcastle's loss to Liverpool

 Liverpool earned a 4-2 win over Newcastle United.